adegard/ytmusic-apk/README.md

 ## iOS

-An iOS companion app (same on-device, no-login approach) lives in the [`ios/`](ios/README.md) folder. eg. you test it here: https://adegard.github.io/ytmusic-apk/
+An iOS companion app (same on-device, no-login approach) lives in the [`ios/`](ios/README.md) folder. eg. you can test it here (using proxy server with live page): https://adegard.github.io/ytmusic-apk/

 ## License